- Junior School

-International School Basel welcomes the opportunity to enrich the school community by recruiting vibrant and well-qualified teachers and support function employees.
-The aim of the Recruitment Procedure is to ensure that the best employees are being hired based on the needs of the School and the candidate’s academic background, experience, suitability for the position advertised as well as value alignment with the School mission and philosophy.
+International School Basel seeks vibrant and highly-qualified teachers and support employees.
+The Recruitment Procedure ensures the best employees are hired, based on the needs of the School and the candidate’s academic background, experience, suitability and alignment with the School mission and philosophy.

-At ISB, applicants for teaching positions are required to have a Bachelors degree plus classroom teacher certification.
-Examples of such undergraduate and post-graduate classroom teacher certifications include but are not limited to:
+We welcome teachers who have a Bachelors degree plus teacher certification.
+Examples of such undergraduate and postgraduate certifications include:

 - Swiss PH Teaching Diploma

 - French CAPES Certification